pmatula/UserRegistryJumper/README.md

 ```

 The "." bookmark is a special one which points directly to the root of the selected user.
 It is possible to add notes to the bookmarks.
-The important syntax is write your note into ( ).
+The important syntax is to write your note into ( ).

 ## Troubleshooting